Asian Salmon (aka Sweet & Savory Salmon)

 What Sides to Serve with This Dish

 My preferred way to serve this salmon is over brown rice (try our easy Instant Pot Brown Rice recipe) with a drizzle of the reduced sauce.
-You could also saute some stir-fry veggies to have on the side.
+You could also saute some frozen stir-fry veggies to have on the side.

 Wild salmon is readily available and affordable in most grocery stores now, but the tastiest wild salmon I’ve had is from ButcherBox.
 It’s where I get all of my meat because they offer affordable, healthy (and delicious!) meat from small farmers that is delivered to my doorstep on my schedule.
 Cancel any time.
 Check out their latest deal here.